 It’s no secret that the number of Vegans in the UK is rising year on year, and with this, 2020 has seen a record number of plant based alternatives hitting the supermarket shelves.
 With a better range of convenient options available, more and more of us are adopting a ‘flexitarian’ diet, reducing our meat consumption and opting for more veggies and plant-based meat alternatives.
 Beyond ethical considerations, there are a tonne of health benefits related to veganism.
+Less trans fats and processed foods make for a healthier gut, whilst an increase in fibre intake and prebiotic foods does our bit for the world and wildlife around us.
+We’ll be chomping on Edamame beans, tempeh, tofu, mushrooms, and nori seaweed in our new meat-free meal plans.
 A vegan diet is low in cholesterol, which has been shown to greatly reduce the risk of heart disease.
 Veganism has also been shown to result in reduced blood sugar levels, meaning vegans are up to 78% less likely to develop type 2 diabetes.

 Not only has veganism taken the health world by storm, the fast food industry have also wanted their slice of the vegan pie this year, with the likes of Nando’s and KFC tapping into the ever growing ‘vegan junk food’ market.